 The Rare Tumors Program at Texas Children's Cancer Center is the only pediatric rare tumors clinic in the southwest United States.
 Located at Texas Children’s Hospital, we are dedicated to providing exceptional care and new treatment options to children and adolescents with rare malignancies.

-As part of the largest pediatric cancer center in the United States, The Rare Tumors Program cares for a substantial number of children who have been diagnosed with rare tumors.
+Situated within one of the largest pediatric cancer centers in the United States, The Rare Tumors Program cares for a substantial number of children who have been diagnosed with rare tumors.

 We welcome oncologists to contact us for second opinion consultations about the care and management of individual patients.